PatBlend/Patblend_Add-on/README.md

 <h1>How to use</h1>
-<b>Important:</b>
+<b>Important:</b><br>
 Before you start using the Add-on, you need to Activate it.
-To activate it, simply click the "Activate Add-on" button in the Settings panel.
+To activate it, simply click the "Activate Add-on" button in the Settings panel.<br>

 <b>Render Setup</b>
 <ol>